Yetunde015/Code-Louisville-Project/README.md

 # Code-Louisville-Project
 Covid 19 analysis with focus on kentucky
-This project does the following activity:
+This project requires the following packages: pandas numpy seaborn matplotlib plotly python3